 LinkedIn offers a plethora of content publication tools to help you establish yourself as a thought leader.
 You can create and distribute your own content directly on the site, or you can share a link that directs viewers to content you’ve published elsewhere.

 Want to take your LinkedIn networking to the next level?
 Join a few groups.
-According to LinkedIn, more than 8,000 new groups are created daily, so you’ll have plenty to choose from.
+As of Novermber 2023, there are an estimated 2 million groups on LinkedIn.
 Once you find several that spark your interest, dive in and join the conversation.
 This will increase your visibility and connect you with more members who share similar interests.

-If you’re looking for a more visual way to reach your audience, consider Instagram.
-Instagram is a free photo and video sharing app.
-(Think Facebook without text posts—just pictures and videos.)
-As of 2019, there are now more than 1 billion Instagram users—over 60% of whom are active every single day—liking and sharing their images and videos, making it the second most engaged form of social media after Facebook.
-Not only can users upload their own content on Instagram, but they also can peruse and follow other users’ accounts and comment on, like, and save other users’ posts.
+If you're looking for a more visual way to reach your audience, consider Instagram.
+Instagram is a free photo and video-sharing app (think Facebook without standalone text posts).
+As of 2024, there are now more than 2.4 billion Instagram users—over 60% of whom are active every single day—liking and sharing their images and videos.
+Not only can users upload their own content on Instagram, but they also can peruse and follow other users' accounts and comment on, like, and save other users' posts.

 So, how can you use Instagram to market your physical therapy practice?
 First, create an Instagram business account.
 Then, start posting content that’s relevant to your audience interests. (e.g., home exercises, stretches to prevent injury, motivational health quotes, anti-inflammatory foods, or how-to videos.)

 Once you’ve gotten your account set up, start following related accounts and get to sharing and promoting your original image-supported content.
 Just as you would on any other social network, use Instagram to demonstrate your brand’s personality, try new things, and interact with others.
 We also recommend adding a “Follow Me on Instagram” button to your website.
-For more on how rehab therapists have found marketing success using Instagram (as well as other forms of social media), check out this article.
+We’d also suggest linking to your website as well as some of your other social profiles on Instagram to prevent them from having to look too far.
+The best way is to add all those links to your bio using a tool like Linktree, which allows you to post a single link that branches to multiple other links when someone clicks on it.
+Luckily, we have a guide to mastering social media on the WebPT blog.

 And remember: all social media platforms have rules.
 For Instagram, they’re pretty straightforward—essentially: be nice, credit your sources, abide by copyright laws, avoid spamming likes and follow requests, and report objectionable content.
 Bear these rules in mind, and Instagram will be a fantastic and fruitful platform for marketing your practice.